 As a selected Rally for Rangers 2021 volunteer, Sarah has been tasked with raising $11,000.
 The funds will allow her to purchase a vehicle to donate, travel to the area, journey through Eastern Mongolia, and personally deliver the motorcycle to a park ranger in a hand-off ceremony.

 It would mean a great deal to her, the BTLpodcast, and the rangers, to have your support.
-To date she's more than a third of her way to meeting her goal.
+As of August 5 she's more than two-thirds of her way to meeting the $11K goal.

 Goal: $11,000 By: September 2021 gofundme: https://bit.ly/3kDTpw0